 Encouraging Friends to Be More Purposeful

-I answered a question on encouraging friends to be more purposeful on 22 April 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on encouraging friends to be more purposeful on Philosophy in Action Radio on 22 April 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How can I encourage my friends to be more purposeful and passionate?
 I have been certain about my life's purpose – in terms of what career and personal creative works I'd like to pursue – from a young age.
 I've had friends who are above-average in their academic and career work, and who explore various hobbies, but they do not pursue those activities with eager passion.
 They say that they "do not know what they want out of life" and have not "found their calling."
 What is at the root of uncertainty about one's purpose?
 Is there a moral breach involved?
 How can I motivate, encourage, and inspire my friends?

 My Answer, In Brief: Be sure that your advice would be welcome to your friends – and that you don't fall into the trap of assuming that everyone should be like you.

 - Duration: 8:46

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 For many years, I've enjoyed countless excellent courses from The Great Courses (formerly, The Teaching Company).
 I've received a fabulous second college education with stellar teachers such as Bart Ehrman, Elizabeth Vandiver, Alan Kors, and others.
 Their courses are a great bargain when on sale, particularly compared to the price of college courses!

 If you're not quite sure where to start, try Bart Ehrman's stellar course on the history of early Christianity: From Jesus to Constantine.